The Fun - The Challenge - The Experience

 - Live scoring via Jibeset!
 As soon as anything happens on the course, we post it, throughout the day, starting as soon as all fleets have started!

-- Live position reports for boats with trackers, including automatic position updates for boats with AIS transponders, relayed to shore via select boats equipped with AIS position relay units.
+- Live position reports, relayed to shore via select boats equipped with AIS position relay units.

 Coming From Outside the Bay Area?